-One important clarification to make is the concept of a return period.
-For example, the annual probability of exceeding a hurricane Katrina sized loss (approximately USD 48 billion) in the U.S. is roughly 5%, which translates to a return period of one in twenty years (1/.05).
-This does not imply that a Katrina sized hurricane is expected to occur in the U.S. once every twenty years.
-Instead, this indicates that there is a 5% probability that the U.S. will incur at least USD 48 billion of hurricane related insured losses in any given year.
+One important clarification to make is the concept of return period.
+For example, the exceedance probability of hurricane Katrina size of loss is 5%, which translates into a return period of one in twenty years (1/5%).
+It should be interpreted as the probability of a loss at least as large as the size of hurricane Katrina happening in any given year is 5%.